Textualize/textual/docs/introduction.md

 ## Creating a custom widget

-The header and footer were builtin widgets.
-We will to build a custom widget for the stopwatches in our application.
+The header and footer are builtin widgets.
+For our Stopwatch application we will need to build custom widgets.

-Let's sketch out what we are trying to achieve here:
+Let's sketch out a design for our app:

 <div class="excalidraw">
 --8<-- "docs/images/stopwatch.excalidraw.svg"
 </div>

-An individual stopwatch consists of several parts, which themselves can be widgets.

-The Stopwatch widget consists of the be built with the following _child_ widgets:
+We will need to build a `Stopwatch` widget composed of the following _child_ widgets:

 - A "start" button
 - A "stop" button